schklom/Mirror-workflows/README.md

 *Persisting storage:*
 FMD has a database and needs to persist it across container restarts.
-You need to mount a Docker volume at `/fmd/objectbox/` inside the container.
+You need to mount a Docker volume with a file `/fmd/fmd.sqlite` inside the container.
 It must be readable and writable by uid 1000 (ideally it is owned by uid 1000).
-This example mounts a folder named `./data` (in the current directory outside the container).

 *Networking:*
 FMD Server listens for HTTP connections on port 8080.